-"(i) arrests for drug violations;

-"(ii) prosecutions for drug violations by United States Attorneys; and "(iii) seizures of drugs by each component of the Department of Jus-tice seizing drugs, as well as statistical information on the geographic

-"(f) DATA EXCHANGE STANDARDS FOR IMPROVED INTEROPERABILITY.-

-"(1) INTERAGENCY AND INTERGOVERNMENTAL DESIGNATION AND USE OF DATA EXCHANGE STANDARDS WORKING GROUP.-The Director shall establish a working group of National Drug Control Program Agencies, State, local and Tribal gov-ernment health and law enforcement agencies, and data governance experts to develop consensus data exchange standards for necessary categories of information that allow effective electronic exchange of information between States, between State agencies, between States and National Drug Control Program Agencies, and any other drug control relevant data exchange.

-(2) DATA EXCHANGE STANDARDS MUST BE NONPROPRIETARY AND INTEROPER-ABLE.-The data exchange standards designated under paragraph (1) shall, to the extent practicable, be nonproprietary and interoperable.
+- "(C) Not later than July 1 of each year, the head of a designated National Drug Control Program Agency shall submit to the Director and the appropriate congressional committees information for the preceding year regarding the number of air and maritime patrol hours primarily dedicated to drug supply reduction missions undertaken by each component of the agen- - "(D) Not later than July 1 of each year, the head of a designated National Drug Control Program Agency shall submit to the Director and the appropriate of the preceding year regardpriate congressional committees information for the preceding year regarding the number and type of- "(i) arrests for drug violations; "(ii) prosecutions for drug violations by United States Attorneys; and "(iii) seizures of drugs by each component of the Department of Justice seizing drugs, as well as statistical information on the geographic areas of such seizures. "(f) Data Exchange Standards for Improved Interoperability.- "(1) Interagency and intergovernmental designation and use of data EXCHANGE STANDARDS WORKING GROUP.-The Director shall establish a working group of National Drug Control Program Agencies, State, local and Tribal government health and law enforcement agencies, and data governance experts to develop consensus data exchange standards for necessary categories of information that allow effective electronic exchange of information between States, between State agencies, between States and National Drug Control Program Agencies, and any other drug control relevant data exchange.
+(2) Data exchange standards must be nonproprietary and interoper-ABLE.-The data exchange standards designated under paragraph (1) shall, to the extent practicable, be nonproprietary and interoperable.

-(3) OTHER REQUIREMENTS.-In designating data exchange standards under this subsection, the working group shall, to the extent practicable, incorporate-

-"(A) interoperable standards developed and maintained by an international voluntary consensus standards body, as defined by the Office of Management and Budget;

-"(B) interoperable standards developed and maintained by intergovernmental partnerships; and

-(C) interoperable standards developed and maintained by Federal entities with authority over contracting and financial assistance.

-"(4) DATA EXCHANGE STANDARDS FOR FEDERAL REPORTING.-

-"(A) DESIGNATION.-The Director may, in consultation with the working group established under this section, National Drug Control Program Agen-cies, and State, local, and Tribal governments, designate data exchange standards to govern Federal reporting and exchange requirements for Na-tional Drug Control Programs, as appropriate. "(B) REQUIREMENTS.-The data exchange reporting standards required by subparagraph (A) shall, to the extent practicable-

-(i) incorporate a widely accepted, nonproprietary, searchable, machine-readable format;

-"(ii) be consistent with and implement applicable accounting principles;
+"(3) OTHER REQUIREMENTS.-In designating data exchange standards under this subsection, the working group shall, to the extent practicable, incorporate- "(A) interoperable standards developed and maintained by an international voluntary consensus standards body, as defined by the Office of Management and Budget; "(B) interoperable standards developed and maintained by intergovernmental partnerships; and '(C) interoperable standards developed and maintained by Federal entities with authority over contracting and financial assistance. "(4) Data exchange standards for federal reporting.- "(A) DESIGNATION.-The Director may, in consultation with the working group established under this section, National Drug Control Program Agencies, and State, local, and Tribal governments, designate data exchange standards to govern Federal reporting and exchange requirements for National Drug Control Programs, as appropriate. "(B) REQUIREMENTS.-The data exchange reporting standards required by subparagraph (A) shall, to the extent practicable- "(i) incorporate a widely accepted, nonproprietary, searchable, machine-readable format; "(ii) be consistent with and implement applicable accounting principles; (iii) be implemented in a manner that is cost-effective and improves program efficiency and effectiveness; and (iv) be capable of being continually upgraded as necessary "(C) INCORPORATION OF NONPROPRIETARY STANDARDS.-In designating data exchange standards under this paragraph, the Director shall, to the extent practicable, incorporate existing nonproprietary standards.

-(iii) be implemented in a manner that is cost-effective and improves program efficiency and effectiveness; and strued to require a change to existing data exchange standards for Federal reporting about a program referred to in this section, if the head of the agency responsible for administering the program finds the standards to be effective and efficient.
-(5) TERMINATION.-The working group established under paragraph (1) shall terminate not earlier than 60 days after the public notification of termination by the Director.
+"(D) RULE OF CONSTRUCTION.-Nothing in this paragraph shall be construed to require a change to existing data exchange standards for Federal reporting about a program referred to in this section, if the head of the agency responsible for administering the program finds the standards to be effective and efficient.